 Directors are elected by a plurality of the votes of the holders of shares present or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the three nominees receiving the highest number of affirmative votes will be elected.
+Accordingly, the two nominees receiving the highest number of affirmative votes will be elected.
 You may not vote your shares cumulatively for the election of directors.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named above.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named above.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by our Board.
 The Board has no reason to believe that any of the nominees would prove unable to serve if elected.
-There are no arrangements or understandings between us and any director, or nominee for directorship, pursuant to which such person was selected as a director or nominee.